Akash642-eng/devops-cicd-automation/README.md

 ---

-# 🔁 12.
-How to update the live website (MOST IMPORTANT)
+# 🔁 11.
+How to update the live website

 1. Change code in `app.py`
 2. Run: